TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### **Adding and editing Posts in the Home Page:**

 Users authenticated as Admin users can post information on the Home Page.
-To do this he can user a post form displayed in the bottom of the page.
+To do this he can use a post form displayed in the bottom of the page.

 ![Home Page Post](documentation/images/add_post.jpg)

-The form contains fields such as post title, author, content but also a list of Newsletters users that can be authomatically informed about publishing the post by sending them a Newsletter.
+The form contains fields such as post title, author, content but also a list of Newsletters users that can be automatically informed about publishing the post by sending them a Newsletter.

 After filling up the form the post is displayed on the top of the Posts section and it's visible to the users.

+To prevent overextending the Home Page only the last five posts are displayed in the page.

+Post can only be **deleted in the admin panel** by the superuser.

 ![Home Page Post](documentation/images/post_guest.jpg)